contiv/vpp/docs/dev-guide/POLICIES.md

 The cache maintains a snapshot of all rules currently rendered and allows to easily calculate the minimal set of changes that need to be applied in a given transaction.
-The rules are inserted into the cache as received from the configurator - unprocessed and split into ingress and egress directions.
+The rules are inserted into the cache as received from the configurator - unprocessed and split into ingress and egress sides.
 Internally the cache performs the transformations described [in the section above](#rule-transformations).
 Algorithm `CombineRules` is implemented by `RendererCacheTxn.buildLocalTable()`.
 The implementation is parametrized, destination to which the rules should be combined is selected during the cache initialization (egress for ACL, ingress for VPPTCP).

-The rules are grouped into tables represented by type `ContivRuleTable` from the Cache [API][cache-api] and the full configuration is represented as a list of local tables, applied on the ingress or the egress side of pods, and a single global table - generated using the `BuildGlobalTable` algorithm implemented by `RendererCacheTxn.rebuildGlobalTable()`,
+The rules are grouped into tables represented by the type `ContivRuleTable` from the Cache [API][cache-api] and the full configuration is represented as a list of local tables, applied on the ingress or the egress side of pods, and a single global table - generated using the `BuildGlobalTable` algorithm implemented by `RendererCacheTxn.rebuildGlobalTable()`,